 The history of militia in post-medieval Britain and later America has two themes.
 First, growing central control.
 Second, militias were seen as a “constitutional force” to guarantee liberty, as a counter-balance against the State’s standing army.

 Militias have given great service to America.
 They were the only defense for Britain’s North America colonies.
-After the Revolution, militia formed the basis of America’s voluntary mobilization system.
+After the Revolution, militias formed the basis of America’s voluntary mobilization system.
 They provided the majority of defenders until after the Spanish-American War.
 For example, in the late 1850’s American had approximately 75 thousand uniformed militia – all self-financed.
 Drawn from a population of under 30 million, that’s equivalent to approximately 820 thousand today.

 Other than the occasional war, our 19th Century militia served in much the same way as our present National Guard, providing valuable help during national disasters and civil disturbances.
 The modern National Guard was created with the Militia Act of 1903, replacing militia.
 But there is still a role for a militia.